In this article, we’ll discuss what stockouts are, how they occur, and what you can do to prevent stockouts.

 . . . . . . . . . . . . . . . .

 Inventory is considered a company asset and is recorded on your company’s balance sheet.
-The better you can manage and track the movement of your goods, the more control you will have over your inventory.
+The better you can manage and track the movement of your goods, the more control you will have over your inventory, and the more chance you have to prevent stockout from impacting your revenue.
 Real-time visibility is a key component of any sophisticated inventory management process.

 To find out more about how real-time visibility can help you eliminate stockouts throughout your operation, check out FourKites’ Ultimate Guide to Maximizing ROI With Supply Chain Visibility.